facebookresearch/anli/mds/start_your_nli_research.md

 Note that some training examples and all the development and test examples in ANLI have a `reason` field showing the reason for the annotation.
 Please read the paper for details.

-If you want to train or evaluate the model on data other than SNLI, MNLI, FEVER-NLI, or ANLI, we recommend you refer to `src/dataset_tools/build_data.py` and `src/dataset_tools/format_convert.py` and use the tools in the repo to build your own data to avoid any exceptions.
+If you want to train or evaluate the model on data other than SNLI, MNLI, FEVER-NLI, or ANLI, we recommend that you refer to `src/dataset_tools/build_data.py` and `src/dataset_tools/format_convert.py` and use the tools in the repo to build your own data to avoid any exceptions.

 ## Model Training
 Now, you can use the following script to start training your NLI models.